rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 {{< img src="./img/nginx_istio_small.png" alt="NGINX Ingress pod with envoy sidecar." >}}

-We can now see that after configuring Istio a istio sidecar proxy has been installed into the same pod as NGINX Ingress Controller.
-There are now, two containers in the same pod for Nginx Ingress controller:  one is NGINX Ingress controller container, the other is the istio sidecar proxy container.
+We can now see that after configuring Istio, an Istio sidecar proxy has been installed into the same pod as NGINX Ingress Controller.
+Now, there are two containers in the same pod for NGINX Ingress Controller: the NGINX Ingress controller container and the Istio sidecar proxy container.

 ```
 kubectl get pods -A